Test cricket: 1932–33 Ashes series

-England employed the tactic in the 1932–33 series, with the tactic causing huge controversy due to its unsportsmanlike nature and restriction of scoring options.
+England employed bodyline in the 1932–33 series, with the tactic causing huge controversy due to its unsportsmanlike nature and restriction of scoring options.
 In the third Test at Adelaide, a spell of bowling from Harold Larwood saw Bill Woodfull struck over the heart.
 He dropped his bat, and staggered away holding his chest, bent over in pain.
 Jardine called to Larwood: "Well bowled, Harold!".
 Although the comment was aimed at unsettling Bradman, who was also batting at the time, Woodfull was appalled.
 Play later resumed when Woodfull was fit to continue, and Allen bowled the next over.
 Play was again stopped for Larwood's next over when the players were moved into bodyline positions, as the crowd protested and called abuse at the England team.
 Many commentators condemned the field change as unsporting, and the furious spectators became extremely volatile.

 Following the fourth day's play at Adelaide, the Australian Board of Control sent a telegraph to the MCC, cricket's ruling body and the club that selected the England team.
 The Australian Board had claimed bodyline was unsportsmanlike and that the bowling was menacing the best interests of the game.
 Meanwhile, the match continued and saw England bowled out for 412 on day five, setting Australia a target of 532 to win.
 Australia only had significant contributions from Woodfull, 73 from 208 balls, Bradman, 66 from 71 balls, and Vic Richardson, 21 from 76 balls, as they were bowled out for 193 inside 70 overs on the sixth day.
 England were 2–1 up in the series.

 The MCC replied to the first telegraph the following week, deeply resenting the accusation of unsportsmanlike bowling.
 Additionally, members of the MCC believed that the Australians had over-reacted to the English bowling.
 At this point, the remainder of the series was under threat.